bbgit/bbgit.github.io/README.md

-### Conditions as of August 1, 2025 at 1:39:20 PM CDT
+### Conditions as of August 1, 2025 at 1:44:40 PM CDT

 Temperature: 76.60 &deg;F

 Feels like: 76.60 &deg;F

-Humidity: 87%
+Humidity: 85%

-Wind Direction: N
+Wind Direction: NNW

 Windspeed: 1.6 mph